babuwant2do/The-Goose-Game/README.md

 1. [Java 8 or higher][]: Java 8 is used for this project.
 So, Java 8 or higher is must.
 Details installation instruction is [here.](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#A1097257)
 2. [Maven][]: Maven is used to build and manage the project.
 For install Maven you can follow [Installing Apache Maven](https://maven.apache.org/install.html)

+3. This project can be import in the eclipse and run from there.

 After installing Java and Maven, following command should be able to execute on the machine to install dependencies, compile, test and run the project.

 ### Instruction to Run